 - Register your equine test kit at 5Strands.com

 - Collect between 10 to 15 hairs from your horses tail, mane, or body

 - Mail your test kit with the hair sample included back to the 5Strands processing center

 - Wait for 7 to 10 days to receive your test results

 The market for at-home intolerance tests for horses is still rather small, but there is one notable competitor worth mentioning.
 Created by the pet testing company Hemopet, the Horse NutriScan test kit checks a small variety of different food intolerances.

 While NutriScan only covers 22 different food items and doesn’t include environmental factors, nutrition, or metals and minerals like 5Strands does, its saliva test does tend to be more accurate.

-This test uses a rope to collect a saliva sample, then tests the saliva for IgA and IgM antibodies to deliver your results.
+This test uses a special cotton rope to collect a saliva sample, then tests the saliva for IgA and IgM antibodies to deliver your results.
 Additionally, the Horse NutriScan test may even be covered by some pet insurances.

 5Strands Equine Deluxe Package covers intolerances to both environmental and dietary factors.
 Additionally, they can give you some insight into your horse’s nutrition and its ability to eliminate certain metals and minerals.
 We’ll cover each of these in a little more detail in the following sections.